apache/cordova-coho/docs/plugins-release-process.md

     for l in $ACTIVE; do (cd $l; current_release=$(git describe --tags --abbrev=0); previous_release=$(git describe --abbrev=0 --tags `git rev-list --tags --skip=1 --max-count=1`); echo "$l@$current_release"; awk '/### '$current_release'.*/,/### '$previous_release'.*/ {temp=match($0,/### '$previous_release'/); title=match($0, /### '$current_release'/); if(temp == 0 && title == 0) print $0}' < RELEASENOTES.md); done

-* Combine the output from above into a Release Announcement blog post
+ * Gather highlights from `RELEASENOTES.md` into a Release Announcement blog post
+ * Instructions on publishing a blog post are on the [`cordova-docs` repo](https://github.com/apache/cordova-docs#writing-a-blog-post)
+ * Get blog post proofread by submitting a PR to `cordova-docs` and asking someone on dev list to +1 it.

 ### Voting and Release